HomesOverseas looks at investing in the next big property investment opportunity in the UAE.

 Nonetheless, the emirate is now actively trying to reduce its reliance on oil, and is diversifying its economy into the financial services and tourism sectors.
 Billions of pounds have been allocated for infrastructure projects and the development of residential, leisure and cultural schemes across the oil-rich emirate.

-Abu Dhabi is determined to challenge Dubai and establish itself as a major tourist destination, buoyed by its subtropical climate and 700 km coastline of unspoiled beaches and cultural sites.
+Abu Dhabi is determined to challenge Dubai and establish itself as a major tourist destination, buoyed by its subtropical climate and 700 kilometre coastline of unspoiled beaches and cultural sites.

-Tourist attractions include the Louvre and Guggenheim museum, a wildlife reserve, a UAE public library, the National Theatre, and the development of the £13.5 billion Saadiyat Island.
+Tourist attractions include the Louvre and Guggenheim museum, a wildlife reserve, a UAE public library, the National Theatre, and the £13.5bn Saadiyat Island.

-In 2009 Abu Dhabi will host its first ever Formula One grand prix on the Yas Island, which includes a Ferrari theme park.
-Elsewhere, Aldar Properties will develop a $3billion (£1.5billion) Motor World, including service centres and a museum, as well as offices, hotels and homes for 30,000 people.
+In 2009, Abu Dhabi hosted its first ever Formula One grand prix on the Yas Island, which includes a Ferrari theme park.
+Elsewhere, Aldar Properties is develop a $3bn (£1.5 bn) Motor World, including service centres and a museum, as well as offices, hotels and homes for 30,000 people.

 David Nicholls of EM concepts says: "The plans for Abu Dhabi are truly remarkable.
 The transport infrastructure is also already sound and the states pockets are bottomless."